The Gunny Sack

 • 3 cups milk

-• 1/4 cup butter
+• ¼ cup butter

 • 1 pkg Betty Crocker cheesy hashbrowns

-• 3 cups ham, cooked and diced
+• 3 cups ham diced

-• 1/4 cup green onions, sliced
+• ¼ cup green onions sliced

-• 1 cup Roma tomatoes, diced
+• 1 cup Roma tomatoes diced

-• 1 cup Original Bisquick Mix
+• 1 cup Original Bisquick Mix or use homemade Bisquick

-• 4 eggs, slightly beaten
+• 4 eggs slightly beaten

-• 2 cups shredded cheddar cheese, divided
+• 2 cups shredded cheddar cheese divided

-• Optional: sliced green onions and black pepper for garnish
+• 1 tablespoon sliced green onions

 Instructions